Finnair Oyj – Annual report – 31 December 2021

 Gains and losses arising from changes in the fair value are presented in the financial statements according to the original classification of the derivative.
 Gains and losses on derivatives qualifying for hedge accounting are recognised in accordance with the nature of the risk being hedged.
 At inception, derivative contracts are designated as hedges of future cash flows, hedges of the fair value of recognised assets or liabilities and binding purchase contracts (cash flow hedges or fair value hedges) or as derivatives not meeting the hedge accounting criteria or to which hedge accounting is not applied (economic hedges).
 Hedging of the fair value of net investments of foreign units or embedded derivatives have not been used.

 Finnair Group implements the IFRS hedge accounting principles in the hedging of future cash flows (cash flow hedging).
-The principles are applied to the price risk of jet fuel, the price risk of electricity, the foreign currency risk of lease payments and the foreign currency risk of highly probable future sales and purchases denominated in foreign currencies.
-The IFRS fair value hedge accounting principles are applied to the hedging of foreign exchange and interest rate risk of aircraft purchases and the hedges of the pilot incentive plan.
+The principles are applied to the price and foreign currency risk of jet fuel, the foreign currency risk of lease payments and the foreign currency risk of highly probable future sales and costs denominated in foreign currencies.
+The IFRS fair value hedge accounting principles are applied to the hedging of foreign exchange and interest rate risk of aircraft.

-Fair value hedging is implemented on firm orders of new aircraft, in order to hedge the fixed interest rate bond, and to hedge the incentive plan negotiated with pilots.
+Fair value hedging is implemented on firm orders of new aircraft, and in order to hedge the fixed interest rate bond.
 The binding purchase agreements for new aircraft are treated as firm commitments under IFRS, and therefore, the fair value changes of the hedged part arising from foreign currency movements are recognised in the balance sheet as an asset item, and corresponding gains or losses recognised through profit and loss.
 Similarly, the fair value of instruments hedging these purchases is presented in the balance sheet as a liability or receivable, and the change in fair value is recognised in profit and loss.